erfan-sams/A_star-and-uniform-cost-search-algorithm/README.md

 # Astar-and-uniform-cost-search-algorithm

-implement uniform cost search and A* search for find solution in enviroment matrix
+implement uniform cost search and A* search for find solution in matrix environment

-we have 30x30 matrix and we have start cell and final cell some cell are blocked we should find path from start to final and return it default algorithm is ucs
+we have a 30x30 matrix and start cell and final cell, some cell is blocked we should find the shortest path from start to final cell and return it.
+"default algorithm is ucs"